afm719/hpc25arahi/README.md

 Within each MPI process, the loops in `update_interior` and `update_borders` are parallelized with OpenMP.
 To maximize performance, a **tiling** (or cache-blocking) technique is used.

   - **Problem:** Iterating over a large grid row-by-row causes poor data locality, leading to frequent cache misses.
   - **Solution:** The local grid is partitioned into small, cache-friendly square tiles.
 OpenMP threads work on one tile at a time.
-This ensures that data loaded into the fast L1/L2 cache is reused multiple times before being evicted, significantly reducing trips to the much slower main memory.
+This ensures that data loaded into the fast L1/L2 cache is reused multiple times before being evicted, significantly reducing trips to the much slor main memory.

 -----